ivanhanigan/whocc-cchia-draft-website/our-research.md

 The Centre aims to:

-- increase the availability of training and education packages on topics relevant to EHIA/HIA
+- increase the availability of training and education packages on topics relevant to Climate Change and HIA
 - Provide research and development and consultancy work; and
 - collaborate with organisations and institutions in the Western Pacific / Asia Pacific region.

-The Centre plans, conducts, and evaluates EHIA/HIA research, communicating results at regional and International forums.
+The Centre plans, conducts, and evaluates  Climate Change and HIA research, communicating results at regional and International forums.

-The Centre can provide support for the development of methods and approaches for research into aspects of EHIA/HIA at regional institutions.
+The Centre can provide support for the development of methods and approaches for research into aspects of Climate Change and HIA at regional institutions.

 ###  <a name="head-ccres"></a>Climate change and health